 Do You Want to Have a Look at How EMRO Works?

 - The EMRO Maus need your help.
 Why?
-Click on "Help EMRO Maus" YouTube video to view the Maus who have been rescued, adopted, and are now happily living in their Forever Homes with their happy Guardians.
+Click on "Help EMRO Maus" to view the Maus who have been rescued, adopted, and are now happily living in their Forever Homes with their happy Guardians.
 Or, you may access EMRO's "YouTube" page by clicking on the logo (at right) or Here.

 - EMRO article in "Egypt Today" Magazine, December 2009.
 Click here to view. - Don't know the difference between an Egyptian Mau and Balady cat?
 Watch this "YouTube" video by Russian AUC student Rummana and EMRO PR Person, Rosalind Smith, to learn more.
 Egyptian Mau.- Watch the National Geographics video about EMRO's work.
 (Video opens in new